Bomb kills two in Alexandria ahead of Egypt presidential vote

-CAIRO (Reuters) - A bomb placed under a car exploded in Egypt’s second city Alexandria on Saturday, killing two people including a policeman, two days before the country is due to hold a presidential election.
+CAIRO (Reuters) - Two policemen were killed in the Egyptian city of Alexandria in a bomb attack on Saturday that targeted the local security chief two days before a presidential election.

-The bombing, which wounded four other policemen, targeted Alexandria’s security chief, police Major General Mostafa al-Nemr, the interior ministry said.
+Five other people were wounded by the bomb, which was left under a car and blew up as police Major General Mostafa al-Nemr drove past, the Interior Ministry said.
+Nemr was not hurt and said later he would not be deterred from “doing his duty” in safeguarding next week’s vote.

-There was no immediate claim of responsibility for the bombing.
-Islamic State released a video last month in which it warned Egyptians against taking part in the upcoming vote and urged Islamists to attack security forces and leaders.
+There was no immediate claim of responsibility for the blast, which the state news agency blamed on the banned Muslim Brotherhood organization.
+Islamic State released a video last month in which it warned Egyptians against voting and urged Islamists to attack security forces and leaders.

-State news agency MENA quoted Nemr as saying that two people, a policeman and a driver, were killed in the blast.
+The government condemned the attack and suggested it would not affect the election beginning on Monday in which President Abdel Fattah al-Sisi is set to win a second term.

+“These desperate attempts by the forces of terrorism and the states that back it to affect the positive atmosphere the country is witnessing will only increase the Egyptian state’s resolve to complete its political process and economic progress,” Prime Minister Sherif Ismail said.

-Photos on social media that Reuters could not independently verify showed a burnt out car and smoke at the site of the blast.
+Photos posted on social media showed a burnt out car and smoke at the site of the blast.

-“On Saturday March 24 an explosive device planted underneath a car exploded ... as the Alexandria security chief drove by,” the interior ministry said in a statement.

-Eyewitnesses said police and military personnel formed a cordon around the site of the explosion.
 Local television stations later showed Nemr unharmed and inspecting the area.

-President Abdel Fattah al-Sisi said on Friday that Islamic State militants would soon be defeated in the Sinai as he visited troops battling the jihadists there.
+Residents close to the scene in Alexandria, Egypt’s second-largest city, reported hearing a huge blast when the bomb detonated mid-morning.

+“I suddenly heard a very strong explosion and ran towards the street, but I retreated out of fear,” said Mohamed Ismail, a doorman at a building near the explosion.

+“I thought the building would collapse and kept checking on its pillars,” he added.

-Polls will open on Monday when voters choose between Sisi and one little-known candidate who supports the former field marshal.
+Voters on Monday choose between Sisi and one little-known candidate who supports the former field marshal.
 All credible opponents dropped out in January, citing intimidation by the authorities after the main challenger was jailed.

 Sisi’s critics say he has cracked down harshly on dissent and that tough economic reforms have eroded his popularity.
 Supporters say such measures are needed to stabilize Egypt, which was rocked by years of unrest after protests toppled veteran leader Hosni Mubarak in 2011.